mbronshteyn/akka/README.md

-# Akka Behavior and Actors ( both typed and classical )
+# Akka Behaviors and Actors ( both typed and classical )

 This repository contains files which are developed based on
 [Practical Java concurrency with the Akka Actor Model